iptv-epg/api-docs/docs/index.md

 Current version: *1.1.0*

 ## API Endpoint
-IPTV-EPG.com provides a convenient REST API for external services to access the services provided by IPTV-EPG.com.
+epg.best provides a convenient REST API for external services to access the services provided by epg.best.

-The API is available at `https://www.iptv-epg.com/api`
+The API is available at `https://epg.best/api`

 ## JSON
 The IPTV-EPG API uses JSON as the markup language for communication.